 Can you give us a little background on yourselves?

 Gbolahan: I am Gbolahan Fagbure, Co-Founder Supermart.ng.
-I’ve been in ECommerce now for 3/4 years now so, co-founding Jumia; we built that from scratch until we left in January last year.
+I’ve been in ECommerce now for 3/4 years now so, co-founded Jumia; we built that from scratch until we left in January last year.
 I’ve done other businesses before I decided to try my hands at entrepreneurship.
-In fact I worked in banking and consulting for about 4 years.
+In fact, I worked in banking and consulting for about 4 years.

 Raphael: My name is Raphael Afaedor.
 I’ve been in ECommerce for 5 years.
-Before then I was more in industry but I also did internet related stuff.
+Before then I was more in the industry but I also did internet-related stuff.
 I did Monster.com before coming to Nigeria to work at Notore.
-In between that I was at Goldman Sachs and then after that Jumia.
+In between that, I was at Goldman Sachs, and then after that Jumia.
 The rest, as they say, is history.

 Please tell us about leaving Jumia and the inspiration for Supermart.ng

 Raphael: There’s an old Yoruba proverb that says that 20 children cannot play together for 20 years.
 When you build something and get to the point where you feel your baby is now on its feet, you have to ask yourself what’s the best way of spending your time, that can actually benefit the industry.

 So we looked around and saw that grocery shopping was a bit of a challenge.
 Especially for busy professionals who are spending about 6 hours or more on a weekly basis doing their grocery shopping.
 We thought that using technology and eCommerce we could actually solve this problem by getting everything from all these stores under one umbrella, so that they can just go to one place and shop for 10 minutes instead of 6 hours and then have someone well-trained, pick and pack their products and have it delivered.
 We thought we could make life easier for people.